MicrosoftDocs/quantum-docs-pr.tr-TR/articles/user-guide/libraries/standard/data-structures.md

 <span data-ttu-id="f6c2c-197">Bu bağlamda, tek bir $R _z $ kapısı kullanarak herhangi bir $t $ için $U (t) $ benzetimi yapabiliriz ve bu nedenle kendimize yalnızca Unitary ile ayrı sorgularla sınırlandırması gerekmez.</span><span class="sxs-lookup"><span data-stu-id="f6c2c-197">In this context, we can simulate $U(t)$ for any $t$ using a single $R_z$ gate and as such do not need to restrict ourselves to only discrete queries to the unitary.</span></span>
 <span data-ttu-id="f6c2c-198">Benzer bir şekilde, bu tür bir sürekli model, diğer bir deyişle, Logaritmik sorgular kullanan aşama tahmin işlemlerinden, diğer bir deyişle $t $ ' nin yorumsuz değerler üzerinde gerçekleştirilen denemeleri sonuçlarından ortaya çıkacak olan bir özellik elde edebilir.</span><span class="sxs-lookup"><span data-stu-id="f6c2c-198">Such a continuous model also has the property that frequencies greater than $2\pi$ can be learned from phase estimation processes that use continuous queries because phase information that would otherwise be masked by the branch-cuts of the logarithm function can be revealed from the results of experiments performed on non-commensurate values of $t$.</span></span>
 <span data-ttu-id="f6c2c-199">Bu nedenle, bu sürekli sorgu modelleri gibi sorunlar için Oracle yalnızca uygun değildir ancak ayrık sorgu modeli için de tercih edilir.</span><span class="sxs-lookup"><span data-stu-id="f6c2c-199">Thus for problems such as this continuous query models for the phase estimation oracle are not only appropriate but are also preferable to the discrete query model.</span></span>
-<span data-ttu-id="f6c2c-200">Bu nedenle, :::no-loc(Q#)::: her iki sorgu formu için de işlevselliğe sahiptir ve ihtiyaçlarını karşılamak için bir aşama tahmin algoritması ve kullanılabilir Oracle türü hakkında karar vermek için kullanıcıya bırakın.</span><span class="sxs-lookup"><span data-stu-id="f6c2c-200">For this reason :::no-loc(Q#)::: has functionality for both forms of queries and leave it to the user to decide upon a phase estimation algorithm to fit their needs and the type of oracle that is available.</span></span>
+<span data-ttu-id="f6c2c-200">Bu nedenle, Q# her iki sorgu formu için de işlevselliğe sahiptir ve ihtiyaçlarını karşılamak için bir aşama tahmin algoritması ve kullanılabilir Oracle türü hakkında karar vermek için kullanıcıya bırakın.</span><span class="sxs-lookup"><span data-stu-id="f6c2c-200">For this reason Q# has functionality for both forms of queries and leave it to the user to decide upon a phase estimation algorithm to fit their needs and the type of oracle that is available.</span></span>

 ## <a name="dynamical-generator-modeling"></a><span data-ttu-id="f6c2c-201">Dynamical Oluşturucu modelleme</span><span class="sxs-lookup"><span data-stu-id="f6c2c-201">Dynamical Generator Modeling</span></span> ##